Mathelab/ALTRE/README.md

 # install the package
 devtools::install_github("mathelab/ALTRE")
 ```
 When installing on Linux, if you get an rJava package installation error.
-Please run the following two lines in the console
+Please run the following two lines in the console:

 ```{R}
 sudo apt-get install openjdk-7-*